-This was a prospective cross-sectional study conducted in the Out-Patient-Department (OPD) of Oncology Department of Jinnah Postgraduate Medical Center (JPMC), Karachi between September 2023 and February 2024.
+A prospective cross-sectional study was conducted in the Out-Patient-Department (OPD) of Oncology Department of JPMC, Karachi, Pakistan between September 2023 and February 2024.
 The JPMC Oncology department is offering oncology services for all kind of cancers including acute leukemia.
-The department receives cancer patients from all over the province of Sindh as well as other provinces.
-The adult patients presenting at Oncology OPD with the diagnosis of acute leukemia were approached and invited to participate in this study using non-probability convenient sampling technique.
-Hence, male and female patients of age 18 years or above presenting with histopathology confirmed diagnosis of acute leukemia were included in this study.
+The department receives cancer patients all over from the province of Sindh as well as other provinces.
+The adult patients presenting at Oncology OPD with diagnosis of acute leukemia were approached and invited to participate in this study using nonprobability convenient sampling technique.
+Hence, male and female patients of aged 18 years or above presenting at Oncology Department of JPMC with histopathology confirmed diagnosis of acute leukemia were included in this study.
 However, any patient presenting in a severely debilitating condition or any patient who was mentally unstable to provide written informed consent was excluded from the study despite meeting study inclusion criteria.
-The study was completed within 6 months after obtaining approval from Institutional Review Board of JPMC, Karachi, Pakistan.
+The study was completed within six months after obtaining approval from Institutional Review Board of JPMC, Karachi.
 The sample size for this study was calculated using WHO Sample Calculator.
-At 95% level of confidence, 80% power and an anticipated proportion of leukemia cases 59% among males and 41% among females the obtained sample size was 118.
-After adjusting for 10 % non-response rate the obtained final sample size was 130 (2,8).

-Data was collected by the trained data collectors with a medical background including the Principal Investigator.
+At 95% level of confidence, 80% power and an anticipated proportion of leukemia cases 59% among males and 41% among females we obtained a sample size of 118.
+After adjusting for 10 % non-response rate we obtained a final sample size of 130 (2, 8).
+Data was collected by trained data collectors with a medical background including Principal Investigator.
 The patients presenting at Oncology OPD at JPMC and eligible to participate in this study were directly approached by the designated data collectors.
 The data was collected using a structured questionnaire translated into local language i.e. Urdu.
 The face validity of the questionnaire was assessed by a senior experienced in oncology research.
-However, the cognitive validity as well as lingual validity of the questionnaire was tested before the start of data collection by running a pilot survey in any other OPD at JPMC.
-The information was collected regarding the socio-demographic characteristics such as age, gender, education, marital status, ethnicity, occupation, health related characteristics including type and stage of acute leukemia and family history of acute leukemia.
-The information regarding disease diagnosis, including histopathology findings, type, stage and origin of cancer were collected from the medical records available with the patient.
-The patients whose cancer staging or diagnosis was incomplete were followed-up on phone or during next follow-up visits to collect the required clinical information.
-Statistical Methods
+However, the cognitive validity as well as lingual validity of the questionnaire was tested before the start of actual data collection by running a pilot survey in another OPD at JPMC.
+The information was collected regarding the socio-demographic characteristics including age, gender, education, marital status, ethnicity, and occupation.
+The questionnaire also included health related characteristics including type and stage of acute leukemia and family history of acute leukemia.
+The information regarding disease diagnosis including histopathology findings or type, stage and origin of cancer was also verified from the medical records available with the patient.
+The patients whose cancer staging or diagnosis was incomplete during the first contact were followed up on phone or during next follow-up visits to collect the required clinical information.